SpiralLogic/testing-guidelines/README.md

     * A [comprehensive DOM orientated](https://github.com/testing-library/jest-dom#custom-matchers) list
   * Should not be on:
     * If a function within the system has been called, instead test the result of that function
-    * That a component renders given a set of props, instead assert the result elements or functionality for HOCs has occured
+    * That a component renders given a set of props, instead assert the result elements or functionality for a HOC has occurred

 ### User Actions
     * Should be